-Cordon at St James's Hospital in Leeds over suspicious package
+Leeds: Man arrested after suspicious package found at St James's Hospital

 - Published

-Police have cordoned off part of St James's Hospital in Leeds after a "suspicious package" was found.
+Counter terrorism police have arrested a 27-year-old man in connection with a "suspicious package" found outside St James's Hospital in Leeds.

-Officers and the bomb squad are on site after the discovery outside the Gledhow wing of the hospital in Beckett Street.
+A cordon is in place and bomb disposal experts are in attendance following the discovery outside the Gledhow wing, in Beckett Street, on Friday.

-A cordon has been put in place as a precautionary measure for public safety and people are being asked to avoid the entrance.
+Some patients have been moved and wards evacuated as a safety precaution, Leeds Teaching Hospitals NHS Trust said.

+Visiting for patients in parts of the hospital has also been suspended.

-Police said they were liaising with Army specialists "to make an assessment in line with normal procedures".
+CTPNE said they were working with army specialists "to make an assessment in line with normal procedures".

+A spokesperson said: "Due to the nature of the incident, CTP North East has deployed resources with access to specialist capabilities to help establish the full circumstances surrounding the incident."

 Leeds Teaching Hospitals NHS Trust said it was working with emergency services to manage the incident.

+Stephen Bush, the trust's medical director for operations, said: "Our wonderful staff are looking after those patients that have been moved to ensure that all their needs are met and they are being kept totally safe."

-The trust said patients should attend appointments as usual unless contacted but urged them to allow extra time for travel and parking.
+The trust said the emergency department at St James's remained open and people have been asked to attend outpatient appointments as normal unless contacted otherwise.

-However, the trust said visiting for patients currently in Gledhow wing and Lincoln wing of the hospital had been suspended until it had more information.
+However, it said visiting for patients currently in Gledhow wing - which is home to departments such as respiratory, maternity and bereavement services - and Lincoln wing - which includes the hospital's renal and urology departments and intensive care unit - had been suspended until more information is available.

 It said that access to the hospital would be though Almas Street or Gledhow Road.